mathias/destinations/README.md

 My data didn't work out perfectly -- I really should have separated DESTINATIONS into DOMESTIC_DESTINATIONS and INTERNATIONAL_DESTINATIONS, so that I could avoid having people "traveling domestically going to Dubai".
 But the data from Wikipedia wasn't split up this way, and I don't want to do all the manual work to separate out the domestic destinations from the list.

+Example story at this point: (one for interational and one for domestic, to illustrate):

+>  Eliseo Purdy is a domestic passenger.
+She is from Idaho.
+She is leaving from LAX to go to Manchester (UK).
+Eliseo Purdy is traveling to visit family.
+>
+>  Eleanora Wisoky is an international passenger.
+He is a citizen of Madagascar.
+Arriving from Monterrey on Aeroméxico Connect.
+Going to León/Del Bajío on Aeroméxico Connect.

 ## License:

 Copyright (c) 2013 Matt Gauger